Kitware/trame/docs/content/docs/tutorial-layouts.md

 ## `VAppLayout` or fullscreen

-If you want to experiement with it you can edit `02_layouts/app_cone.py` which was the latest cone example we built using the `SinglePage` layout.
+If you want to experiment with it you can edit `02_layouts/app_cone.py` which was the latest cone example we built using the `SinglePage` layout.

 The `VAppLayout` starts with VApp and exposes the children array where one could add in other desired HTML elements (Vuetify UI Components).